art345/MeToo/index.md

 <br><br>

 Resulting from this process, in the interactive figure below, you can select a hashtag to visualize the associated activity on Twitter.
+Black arrows for the above events also appear at each corresponding date after selecting a hashtag.

 <center>
 {% include buttons.html %}